The Pacific War Online Encyclopedia

 There were manufacturing facilities in Australia for an

-earlier version of the Lee-Enfield rifle, the Number 1 Rifle, which
+earlier version of the Lee-Enfield rifle, the Number 1 Rifle,

 was significantly more difficult to manufacture, but was otherwise

 China was almost competely

 dependent on imported small arms for its army.
-Domestic arms production
+Domestic arms

-guns.
+Maxim machine guns.
 These also were the chief weapons found in

 front line units in the early part of the war.
 American weapons

-than the latest models.
+whatever could be spared rather than the latest models.
 There were

-a third of the men in most Chinese
+a third of the men in most Chinese divisions carried no firearms

-as human pack animals, since
+at all.
+These men were employed as human pack animals, since there

-there were not enough horses, let alone
+were not enough horses, let alone motor

-motor vehicles, to meet transportation needs.
-Based on contemporary
+vehicles, to meet transportation needs.
+Based on